 5.6 Residuals

-Many regression concepts and diagnostic tools we will discuss use residuals – the part of the outcome not explained by the model.
-The MLR model
+Many regression concepts and diagnostic tools we will discuss use residuals to diagnose assumptions about the error term \(\epsilon\) – the part of the outcome not explained by the MLR model.
+Based on the MRL model

 \[Y = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \ldots + \beta_K X_K + \epsilon\]

-has an error term, \(\epsilon\).
-When we fit the model, we get the following formula for the mean outcome (the expected value of the outcome) for the \(i^{th}\) observation given their predictor values.
+we get the following formula for the predicted value for the \(i^{th}\) observation given its predictor values:

-The hat \(\hat{ }\) on top of a term signifies that it is an estimate of the true value, and the lower case \(x\)’s are the specific values of the predictors at which we are obtaining a prediction. \(\hat{y_i}\) is our best guess of the mean outcome given these predictor values.
-Notice that there is no random error term in this second equation – this is not the equation of a model but rather the equation for obtaining a prediction and given the fitted model and a set of predictor values the prediction is the same every time.
+The hat (\(\hat{ }\)) on top of a term signifies that it is a prediction (of \(y_i\)) or estimate (of one of the \(\beta\)s), and the lowercase \(x\)’s are the specific values of the predictors at which we are computing the predicted value. \(\hat{y_i}\) is our best guess of the outcome given these predictor values.
+Notice that there is no random error term in this second equation – this is not the equation of a model but rather the equation for obtaining a prediction and, given the fitted model and a set of predictor values, the prediction is the same every time.

-Every individual with the same set of predictor values has the same prediction for the mean outcome.
+Every individual with the same set of predictor values has the same predicted value of the outcome.
 But, of course, not every individual has the same observed value of the outcome.
-For each individual, the difference between their observed outcome and predicted mean outcome is their residual, the part of the outcome not explained by the model.
+For each individual, the difference between their observed and predicted outcome is their residual.
 If an observation has a residual of 0, then the prediction from the model is exactly the same as the observed value – the model captures this observation perfectly.
-If an observation has a large residual, however, then the prediction from the model is far from the observed value – the model has a lot of error when predicting this observation.
+If an observation has a large residual, however, then the prediction from the model is far from the observed value – the model does not capture this observation well.

 The prediction for the \(i^{th}\) observation, \(\hat{y_i}\), is also called the fitted value.
 The unstandardized residual is the difference between the observed outcome and the fitted value.
 For example, if \(\hat\beta_0\) and \(\hat\beta_1\) are the estimates of the intercept \(\beta_0\) and slope \(\beta_1\) in a SLR with a continuous predictor, then the residual \(e_i\) for the \(i^{th}\) observation is expressed as